GanshengT/intracranial_contact_loc/README.md

 </p>
 *Figure: Reconstructed electrodes based on estimated locations, overlaid on top of the metal surface generated based on CT imaging.

+## External API support
+One can plug in this function in existing Imaging processing pipeline by calling gt_automatic_localize_electrode.m.
+A minimal working example called minimal_working_example.m shows how to properly provide input to the function.
+An example of integration is the successful integration into [VERA](https://github.com/neurotechcenter/VERA/wiki/IntracranialContactLocalization).

+Please note that CT scans in NIFTY format and electrode specification are required.

+Additionally, for windows users, zipped imaging files xxxxx.mgz are not supported by MRIread function from freesurfer (which is used in this external wrapper function).
+Therefore, please provide unzipped imaging files xxxxx.mgh as input.

 ## Tutorial
 Please use this link (https://ganshengt.github.io/intracranial_contact_loc/) for detailed documentation.